-Our Brexit Strategy Group is taking the Brexit situation very seriously and is meeting regularly to make considered decisions on facts, whilst continuing to look at various Brexit scenarios and assessing the impact these may have.
-We focused initially on the immediate currency weakening from the decision to leave the Union, mitigating as much impact as possible to our customers, and we continue to work hard in this area.
-We have taken our data analysis to a very granular part level now, and have traced the supply chain back to identify any potential risks.
-We have also undertaken a complete review of our customs data and its accuracy to allow us to make decisions as further information becomes available.
+Our Brexit Strategy Group meets regularly to make decisions based on facts, whilst evaluating various Brexit scenarios and assessing the impact these may have.
+We focused initially on the resulting currency fluctuations in order to mitigate, as much as possible, the impact on our customers and we continue to concentrate activity in this area.
+We now analyse the data within our supply chain at an individual component level to identify any potential risks.
+We have also undertaken a complete review of our customs data and its accuracy.
+We believe this action will enable us to make decisions as and when further information becomes available.

-Current discussions at the Strategy Group include identifying risks on all imports and exports throughout the manufacturing and distribution process which could result in tariff changes, border delays, information technology challenges, integrated supply chain issues, people and workforce impact, further currency depreciation, quality accreditation, and regulatory compliance.
-In the event that no deal can be reached by 31st January 2020, we have made provision to continue trading under the rules set out by the WTO (World Trade Organisation).
+Current discussions within the Strategy Group include identifying risks on all imports and exports throughout the manufacturing and distribution process which could result in: tariff changes; border delays; information technology challenges; integrated supply chain issues; people and workforce impact; further currency depreciation; quality accreditation; and regulatory compliance.
+If no deal can be reached, we have made provision to continue trading under the rules set out by the WTO (World Trade Organisation).

 Although Brexit has created some uncertainty and the true commercial impact is not yet known, TR is committed to ensure there will be minimal impact to the day-to-day transactions with our customers.
 During our extensive preparations, we have gained significant knowledge and expertise that will allow us to react and implement any new trading conditions swiftly once the Brexit negotiations conclude.

 One possible scenario resulting from Brexit may be delays due to customs processing.
 In this event some of the solutions TR could implement would be to: increase lead times to cater for the additional delays; ramp up stocks to increase the buffer held locally; or look to alter supply and distribution routes.